woleet/woleet-secure-module/README.md

 - signature functions
 - encryption/decryption functions

-The idea is to keep all sensitive data isolated in this moduleto improve security and to allow different implementations.
+The idea is to keep all sensitive data isolated in this module to improve security and to allow different implementations.

 ## Prerequisite